 CP Opco also grants CP Ireland a royalty-free, non-exclusive, non-transferable, irrevocable and perpetual licence to use and reproduce any brands or trademarks owned or licensed by CP Opco and used by any of the existing villages (including the core "Center Parcs" brand and trademarks) for the purposes of running the business of Longford Forest which is described in further detail below.
-This IP licence is terminable only in certain limited circumstances as described below.
+This intellectual property ("IP") licence is terminable only in certain limited circumstances as described below.

-The Longford Management Services Agreement, but not the licence of the intellectual property rights, may be terminated in the following circumstances: (i) if CP Opco and CP Ireland cease to be affiliates, by either CP Opco or CP Ireland providing two years' written notice; and (ii) by either CP Opco or CP Ireland for non-payment, subject to an aggregate grace period for payment of 15 days.
+The Longford Management Services Agreement, but not the licence of the intellectual property rights, may be terminated in the following circumstances: (i) if CP Opco and CP Ireland cease to be affiliates, by either CP Opco or CP Ireland providing two years' written notice; and (ii) by either CP Opco or CP Ireland for nonpayment, subject to an aggregate grace period for payment of 15 days.
 If CP Opco and CP Ireland cease to be affiliates, CP Opco may terminate the Longford Management Services Agreement and the licence of the intellectual property rights by written notice if CP Ireland does or omits to do anything which causes a material adverse effect to the value of the core "Center Parcs" brand and trademarks (taken as a whole).
-In addition, if CP Opco and CP Ireland cease to be affiliates: (i) CP Ireland may terminate the licence of the intellectual property rights only by six months' written notice and (ii) CP Opco may terminate the licence of the intellectual property rights only by six months' written notice and (ii) CP Opco may terminate the licence of the intellectual property rights only by three months' written notice if CP Ireland ceases to brand Longford Forest as a "Center Parcs" site.
-The licence of CP Opco's intellectual property rights (excluding the marks referred to below) is a royalty free, non-exclusive and non-transferable (subject to the terms of the Longford Management Services Agreement) licence whereas the licence of the trademarks (which includes the core Center Parcs brand and trademarks, and any other brands or trademarks owned or licensed by CP Opco and used by any of the existing villages) is a royalty-free, non-exclusive, non-transferable (subject to the terms of the Longford Management) and (unless terminated in accordance with the Longford Management Services Agreement) irrevocable and perpetual licence.
+In addition, if CP Opco and CP Ireland cease to be affiliates: (i) CP Ireland may terminate the licence of the intellectual property rights only by six months' written notice and (ii) CP Opco may terminate the licence of the intellectual property rights only by three months' written notice if CP Ireland ceases to brand Longford Forest as a "Center Parcs" site.
+The licence of CP Opco's intellectual property rights (excluding the marks referred to below) is a royalty free, non-exclusive and non-transferable (subject to the terms of the Longford Management Services Agreement) licence whereas the licence of the trademarks (which includes the core Center Parcs brand and trademarks, and any other brands or trademarks owned or licensed by CP Opco and used by any of the existing villages) is a royalty-free, non-exclusive, non-transferable (subject to the terms of the Longford Management Services Agreement) and (unless terminated in accordance with the Longford Management Services Agreement) irrevocable and perpetual licence.